Gabaldonlab/meTAline/README.md

 The target rules currently available to use are:

--   rule **all**: From trimming and filtering of the reads, to host removal (if indicated the host genome) to taxonomy assignment based on kraken2 and metaphlan4.
+-   rule **all**: From trimming and filtering of the reads, to host removal (if provided the indexed host genome to make an alignment of the reads) to taxonomy assignment based on both a k-mer and gene marker approach.
 Functional prediction based on Humann.
 It also includes other functuionalities such as representation of the taxonomy assignment by krona, extraction of desired reads, etc.

--   rule **krona_and_reads**: This rule is used if you already have the kraken2 taxonomic assignment and you want to generate the krona images and extract reads (e.g extraction of unclassified reads).
+- rule **trimming**: Trimming of the reads, quality assessment and concatenation (useful when having samples that are sequenced in different sequencing lanes).
--   rule **taxonomy_assignment:**: This rule is used if you already have the concatenated/unmapped reads and you want to perform the taxonomic assignment without running the initial steps of the pipeline.
+- rule **host_depletion**: This rule is to take trimmed reads and align them to an indexed reference genome, for host substraction.
--   rule **biom_format**: This rule is used if you already have the Kraken2 assignment and you want to pass from their reports to biom format for further analysis
+- rule **kmer_taxonomy**: This rule is used if you already have the concatenated/unmapped reads and you want to perform the taxonomic assignment based on k-mers, without running the initial steps of the pipeline.
--   rule **R_Analysis**: This rule is used to make a basic R analysis and plotting alpha diversity.
+- rule **RAnalysis**: This rule is used to make a basic R analysis and plotting alpha diversity.
--   Rule **BioBakery**: This rule is to perform the taxonomy and functional profiling using Biobakery tools based on gene markers: Metaphlan4 and Humann.
+- rule **BioBakery**: This rule is to perform the taxonomy and functional profiling using Biobakery tools based on gene markers: Metaphlan4 and Humann.

 ---